naveengoyal1503/autoplugin-ai/plugins/Affiliate_Booster_Pro/README.md

 # Affiliate Booster Pro

-## Description
-Affiliate Booster Pro is a powerful WordPress plugin designed for affiliate marketers and bloggers.
-It enhances your affiliate marketing efforts by automatically tracking affiliate link clicks, inserting customizable coupon codes, and dynamically displaying personalized deals within your posts to maximize conversions and revenue.
+Affiliate Booster Pro is a powerful WordPress plugin designed for affiliate marketers and bloggers who want to create, manage, and display affiliate coupon deals and special discounts with ease to boost affiliate revenue.

 ## Features

+- Custom post type for managing affiliate coupons
+- Add coupon codes, descriptions, and affiliate URLs
-- Easy-to-use shortcode `[abp_coupon]` to display coupon codes with descriptions and affiliate links.
+- Frontend shortcode `[abp_coupons]` to display coupons attractively
-- Automatic insertion of randomized coupon blocks inside post content to boost conversions.
-- Real-time click tracking on affiliate links using AJAX.
+- Tracks user clicks on affiliate coupon links
-- Admin settings page to manage multiple coupons with associated affiliate URLs.
-- Copy-to-clipboard functionality for coupon codes.
-- Lightweight and self-contained with client-side JS included.
+- Lightweight JavaScript handles click tracking and redirection
+- Responsive and minimal styling

 ## Installation

-1. Upload `affiliate-booster-pro.php` to the `/wp-content/plugins/` directory.
+1. Upload the plugin PHP file to your `/wp-content/plugins/` directory or install via WordPress admin interface if packaged as a zip.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Navigate to the 'Affiliate Booster' menu item in the admin sidebar.
+3. You will see a new 'Coupons' menu in the WordPress admin sidebar.
-4. Add your coupon codes, descriptions, and affiliate URLs.
-5. Use shortcode `[abp_coupon code="CODE" description="Description" url="https://affiliate-link"]` in posts if desired.

 ## Setup

-- Add one or more coupons with coupon code, description, and affiliate URL in settings.
-- The plugin will automatically insert one random coupon block before the last paragraph of each post.
-- Coupon codes can be clicked to copy instantly to clipboard.
-- Affiliate link clicks are tracked for performance insights (advanced analytics in premium).
+1. Go to **Coupons > Add New** to create your first coupon.
+2. Enter the coupon title (deal title), description, coupon code, and set the affiliate URL as a custom field named `_abp_affiliate_link`.
+3. Publish the coupon.

 ## Usage

-- Use the shortcode to manually add coupons anywhere in posts or pages.
+- Insert the shortcode `[abp_coupons count="5"]` in any post or page to show the latest 5 coupons.
-- Coupons will be automatically shown dynamically inside post content if enabled.
-- Monitor your coupon usage via the admin area (basic stats in free version).

-## Monetization
-This plugin implements a freemium model: basic tracking and coupon display are free, while a paid subscription unlocks advanced analytics, smart link cloaking, link suggestions, and personalized deal displays.
+- Clicking the coupon button tracks the click and opens the affiliate link in a new tab.

 ---

-Developed to empower affiliate marketers by increasing user engagement and driving more affiliate revenue through smart automation.
+This plugin can be extended with premium features such as advanced analytics, automatic fetching of deals from affiliate networks, and multi-network integration to increase monetization potential.